Creating a Scene

 This allows for the children to be added to the parent Node from bottom-to-top order before they are added to the scene.

-For example, the scene graph above would like this:
+For example, the scene graph above would be like this:

 1. Node 1 is created: Node().